IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-03-analytics.md

 2. Leave the job or jobs running.

 Continue with the next lab.
-You will come back to the Console and your running job at the end of Lab 4 to learn more about a concept called back-pressure, which is unique to stream processing.
+You will come back to the Console and your running job at the end of Part 4 to learn more about a concept called back-pressure, which is unique to stream processing.

 ## Monitor jobs